nataliamoran/u-team-up/README.md

 into the input fields and click CREATE.

 If you'd like to search for students/users, open menu and click on Search Students, where you can enter the student's information and then click Search.
+And you can view student profile, by clicking on the student.

 You can edit the team profile by clicking on Edit Profile on the team profile page (which you visited earlier), and edit team information.

 If you'd like to see the admin dashboard, to view its various functionalities, go to Menu and click Admin Dashboard.
 Here, you can view, add and remove Administrators.
 You can create a student profile.